yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Transfers shares from the caller&#39;s address to `receiver`.
+Transfers shares from the caller&#39;s address to `receiver`.
 This function will always return true, unless the user is attempting to transfer shares to this contract&#39;s address, or to 0x0.